 It’s also important to know that if a tree fell on your car from your neighbor’s property, the removal will likely only be covered if it’s due to lightning, riot, explosion, aircraft, vandalism, theft, or vehicles not owned by you.
 This is because cars are not typically included in homeowner’s policies and, therefore, would be treated as “empty space.”

 How Much Does Insurance Pay Towards Tree Removal?

 When a tree falls on your property, contact your insurer to learn how much coverage you’ll receive based on the circumstances of the claim.

 If the tree falls on your house or another structure, your home insurance policy will likely completely cover the removal of the tree from the structure.
-If the tree has simply fallen in “empty space” and not on a structure or a vehicle, contact your insurance agent or check your policy to find out how much coverage you’ll receive.
+If the tree has fallen in “empty space” and not on a structure or a vehicle, contact your insurance agent or check your policy to find out how much coverage you’ll receive.

 How Much Does Homeowners Insurance Cover For a Structure Damaged By a Tree?

 The answer to this question is going to depend on your specific policy.
 When you set up your insurance policy, you agree to certain coverage limits.
 These are what determine how much money your insurer will spend repairing your home from tree damage.